tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 		[API/FIXED] CurvySpline.GetTangentFast returns non normalized vectors
 		[API/FIXED] DistanceToSegment returns different result that TFToSegment for the same segment
 	Misc:
 		[NEW] Added support for compiler symbol: CURVY_SANITY_CHECKS.
 It activates various sanity checks in Curvy's code.
 Very useful to debug your code when using the Curvy API.
 This symbol is not set by default.
-For performance reasons, please do not set this symbol when building your release binary.
+For performance reasons, please do not set this symbol when building your release binary
 		[CHANGE] Set script execution order for some script: CurvyConection < CurvySplineSegment < CurvySpline < CurvyController [CHANGE] CurvySplineExportWizard do not support CurvySplineGroups anymore (but still supports multiple CurvySplines) [CHANGE] Moved files to the Plugins folder